temyers/github-deployment-example/README.md

 # github-deployments-example

-Simple exmaple to use GitHub actions to deploy to AWS.
+Simple exmaple to simulate CICD using GitHub actions.

+[GitHub Actions](https://github.com/features/actions) provides a number of options to support Continuous Deployment pipelines all the way to production.

+Depending on your subscription model, you may choose one of the following approaches:
+* Use [Environments](https://docs.github.com/en/actions/deployment/using-environments-for-deployment) (GitHub Enterprise / public repos users) to target releases to a particular environment
+* Use [Deployments](https://docs.github.com/en/actions/deployment/about-deployments/deploying-with-github-actions#introduction) *without* using Environments

 ## Pre-requisites